Get insider access

 If you want to spend less on a basic TV, the Hisense 65A7N is the best cheap TV we've tested that's available in a 65-inch size.
 It's not the brightest TV, but it does have very good reflection handling, meaning it fights glare in rooms with the lights on.
 It delivers decent overall picture quality, with good black uniformity, but lacks advanced features like local dimming.
 HDR content looks acceptable, with visually appealing saturated colors, but it's not quite bright enough to make most highlights stand out.

-It's still a cheap TV, and its ability to clean up artifacts in low bitrate content is quite bad.
-However, it has the same upscaling capabilities as the more expensive Hisense models, and it still supports HDR10+, Dolby Vision, and DTS audio formats, which is great for a TV this affordable.
+It's still a cheap TV, and its ability to clean up artifacts in low-bitrate content is quite bad.
+However, it has the same upscaling capabilities as the more expensive Hisense models, and it still supports HDR10+, Dolby Vision, and DTS audio formats, which is great for a TV that's this affordable.
 This cheap TV offers gamers a few features: a good response time, extremely low input lag, and VRR support.
 However, you're limited to a 60Hz refresh rate across all resolutions.

 See our review